 In fiscal Q4 2014, the Company closed a private placement for net proceeds of \$5,481,000.
 In fiscal Q4 2014 operating, general and administration expenditures remained in line with previous fiscal quarters while research and development expenditures were slightly lower as a result of the Company recording an investment tax credit totalling \$219,000.

-The following table depicts selected quarterly data from continuing operations for the fiscal year ended July 31, 2014:
+The following table depicts selected quarterly financial information from continuing operations for the last eight fiscal quarters: